edward-shen/lfu-cache/README.md

 # lfu-cache

-A simple implementation of a constant time Least Frequently Used (LFU) cache roughly based on the [paper by Shah, Mitra, and Matani][paper].
+An implementation of a constant time Least Frequently Used (LFU) cache roughly based on the [paper by Shah, Mitra, and Matani][paper].

 ## Example